-Ufenau Island (normally simply referred to as Ufenau) is a nature reserve on Lake Zurich and has been in the possession of Einsiedeln Monastery since the year 965.
+The island of Ufnau is a nature reserve on Lake Zurich and has been in the possession of Einsiedeln Abbey since the year 965.

 The foundations of a Gallic/Roman temple testify to settlement in the 2nd/3rd century; the present parish church, St. Peter and Paul, was built and consecrated on the same site in the 12th century.
 The first Christian church was built on a hill as early as the 7th century.
 Nowadays, the Romanesque St. Martin’s Chapel, whose interior can be viewed through glass doors, stands in its place.

 How to get there: You can travel to the island by boat (Lake Zurich Navigation Company) between April and October.

 Open on These Days